Summit, New Jersey: Planned rail trail

-As of 2022, construction is underway on the Summit Park Line, a 1.2 mi pedestrian linear park that will run from Morris Avenue by the Overlook Medical Center to Briant Park, mostly along a segment of the abandoned Rahway Valley Railroad (RVRR).
+As of 2022, construction was underway on the Summit Park Line, a 1.2 mi pedestrian linear park that will run from Morris Avenue by the Overlook Medical Center to Briant Park, mostly along a segment of the abandoned Rahway Valley Railroad (RVRR).
 The park will connect the central business district, another public park, walkways, and nature areas while offering a view of the Manhattan skyline.
 Approved in December 2020, the park's creation is fully funded by foundation grants and individual and corporate donations.
 Its creation is guided by the non-profit Summit Park Line Foundation.
 A footbridge over Morris Avenue in Summit was installed in October 2022.